 For those interested in future procurements, please contact Deborah Tse in BART Procurement Department (510-464-6187, dtse@BART.gov).
 BART Procurement Department maintains a database of firms grouped by discipline or specialty.
 An interested business owner will be requested to complete a form so that the business can be included in the database.
 Once in the database, the business representative will be notified of upcoming procurements involving the stated discipline or specialty.
 (If you would like to register your business with BART, please do so here).

 17. Q: Will there be adequate parking?

-A: The project team is evaluating the number of parking spaces needed for each alternative.
+A: The Project includes 3,400 parking spaces at the proposed Isabel Station, which is projected to be sufficient to satisfy the demand for parking.
+The Dublin/Pleasanton Station currently has 2,900 parking spaces.
 A combination of garage parking and surface parking is planned for the Isabel Avenue Station area.
 Parking for bikes, taxis, buses and passenger loading/unloading will also be components of the overall station design.

 There are a number of ways the public can contact BART about this project.
 BART welcomes your comments and questions.

 Call (888) 441-0434 or (510) 464-6401 to leave a message and receive a call back.